Pregnancy Loss/ Miscarriage/ Stillbirth

-Early Pregnancy Loss or Miscarriage is when a pregnancy stops growing before 20 weeks gestation and is most common in the first 12 weeks of pregnancy.
+Pregnancy Loss is when a pregnancy stops growing and your baby passes away.
+This can occur at any time throughout pregnancy.
+If it happens earlier in pregnancy it is often referred to as a miscarriage, and later in pregnancy, it is referred to as a stillbirth.
+Miscarriage is more common in the first 12 weeks of pregnancy.
 Often women will experience crampy period like pain and have vaginal bleeding.
 If you have had a miscarriage it is important to remember you are not alone and that between 1:4-5 pregnancies will end in a miscarriage.

-If a woman has a miscarriage she is unlikely to miscarry again, and it is very rare to miscarry three or more times in a row.
-If this does happen then we recommend further testing for some rare conditions that if we treat, might decrease the risk of further miscarriages.
+If a family has a miscarriage she is unlikely to miscarry again, and it is very rare to miscarry three or more times in a row.
+If this does happen then we would recommend further testing for some rare conditions that if treated, might decrease the risk of further miscarriages.
 Testing is not recommended after one or two miscarriages because the chance of finding a treatable cause is very low.

 What things can cause a miscarriage?